tati-codes/svelte-30-31/README.md

     - FIXME: Tab behaviour in the Task Edit screen does not follow ARIA standards yet
   - Working Obsidian plugin version.
   - Warning IOS **⚠** :
-    - Because of iOS limitations, the iOS PWA version needs you to tap the checkmark at the top of the timer **once** before using so it can actually play the "Task Done" sounds.
     - "TaskList cleared" sound not available in iOS.